-Asia-Pacific natural stone market accounted for highest market share in 2021 (\$19,883 million) and is anticipated to grow at a CAGR of 7-8% between 2021 and 2026.
-It is expected to reach \$35,302 million by 2030.
+Asia-Pacific natural stone market accounted for highest market share in 2021 (\$19,659) and it is estimated that the trend will continue in 2022 as well.
+The Asia - pacific market is anticipated to grow at a CAGR of 7-8% between 2022 and 2027 and is expected to reach \$38,427 million by 2032.
 Asia-Pacific region has large number of natural stones producing countries such as India, China and others.
 Improved construction activities such as launch of mega projects and development of smart cities in countries such as China and India are growth indicators for natural stone market.